Critical set for surface diffeomorphisms revisited: Preliminaries about dominated splitting

-\begin{remark} Theorem A in \cite{PS2} states that if the Limit set of a $C^2$ diffeomorphisms of a compact surfaces has dominated splitting, then it can be decomposed into a finite number of normally hyperbolic arcs, a finite number of normally hyperbolic closed arcs with dynamics conjugate to irrational rotations and a finite number of homoclinic classes.
-The same result can be obtained if one restricts the limit set to an attracting open domain.
-More precisely, if $f$ is a $C^2$ surface diffeomorphisms and $B$ is an open set such that $\overline{f(B)}\subset B$ and the limit set of $f$ restricted to $B$ has dominated splitting, then the same thesis holds.
+To finish, we discuss the dynamical decomposition of the limit set provided by Theorem A in \cite{PS2}.
+It states that if the limit set of a $C^2$ diffeomorphisms of a compact surfaces has dominated splitting, then it can be decomposed into a finite number of isolated periodic points, finite number of normally hyperbolic arcs, a finite number of normally hyperbolic invariant closed curves with dynamics conjugate to irrational rotation and a finite number of homoclinic classes.

+\begin{remark} The same result stated in Theorem A in \cite{PS2} can be obtained if one restricts the limit set to an attracting open domain.
+More precisely, if $f$ is a $C^2$ surface diffeomorphism and $B$ is an open set such that $\overline{f(B)}\subset B$ and the limit set of $f$ restricted to $B$ has dominated splitting, then the same thesis holds.
+Moreover, if $B$ is a disk and $f_{|B}$ is dissipative, then there are no normally hyperbolic closed periodic arcs.

 \end{remark}